acidonper/tekton-openshift-examples/nodejs-cd-example/README.md

 ## Nice to have

 This repository implements a basic Continuous Deployment workflow in Tekton.
-The following list talks about features which will be nice to have in production workflow:
+The following list talks about features which will be nice to have in production workflows:

--   Code quality metrics
 -   EventListener security through secret and interceptors (Please visit [interceptor](https://github.com/tektoncd/triggers/blob/master/docs/eventlisteners.md#interceptors) for more information)
+-   Multi-environment implementation (Dev, Pre, Pro...)
 -   Continuous Integration workflows
 -   Initial Deployments workflows
 -   Pull request approval workflows
--   Multi-environment implementation (Dev, Pre, Pro...)
+-   Code quality metrics

 ## License